marcboscher/Classical/README.md

          more.

-         TypeScript takes the dynamic and functional aspects of JavaScript and combines them with the static and object-oriented aspects of languages liek Java and C#.
+         TypeScript takes the dynamic and functional aspects of JavaScript and combines them with the static and object-oriented aspects of languages like Java and C#.
 The result is a powerful combination.
 Classical is meant to provide a set of base tools for building complex JavaScript frameworks by leveraging the power of the all of the programming paradigms contained within the language.
 We love all aspects of